PHP – Echo/Print

 Introduction to PHP Echo and Print

-are language constructs used to output strings.
+In PHP, both echo and print are language constructs used to output strings.
 They serve similar purposes but have subtle differences in functionality and usage.
 Understanding these differences is crucial for effective PHP development.

 Understanding PHP Echo Statement